 Building a new analytical database from existing ethnographic data sources this project is designed to rigorously compare global instances of Crow-Omaha type kinship systems, and their related variants.
-A collaboration with Dr. Ward C. Wheeler of the AMNH Invertebrate Zoology Division, the project uses phylogenetic modeling to develop hypotheses about the emergence and evolution of kinship systems globally.
+Another collaboration with Dr. Wheeler, this project uses phylogenetic modeling to develop hypotheses about the emergence and evolution of kinship systems globally.
 As equational structures of linguistic terms denoting reciprocal statuses and interaction rules, kinship systems are rigorously specifiable as formal types, governing marriage rules, and thus social and biological reproduction.
 Kinship systems may thus provide a key into the understanding of human social evolution.
 Crow-Omaha systems, which "skew" relatives across generations (so that the same term may be used, for example, to denote an "aunt," a "grandmother," and a "cross-cousin") have proven particularly problematic for analytical explanation.
 As the type-case of "semi-complex" alliance structures, in Lévi-Strauss’s terms, Crow-Omaha are postulated as interstitial between "elementary" and "complex" systems, offering an important window upon larger patterns of social-system transformation.
 Our aim is to explain the origin and evolution of these pivotal systems.

 This research is supported by the National Science Foundation Anthropology Program (Explaining Crow-Omaha Kinship Structures with Anthro-informatics-PI: Peter M. Whiteley-BCS-0925978; co-PI:W.C.
 Wheeler).
 An international group of scholars was convened for an Advanced Seminar, "Transformative Kinship: Engaging the Crow-Omaha Transition," supported by the National Science Foundation (Workshop on Transitions in Human Social Organization-PI: Peter M. Whiteley-BCS-0938505) and The Amerind Foundation.